Blog

 もう一回 One more time

-Band performing in front of an audience at a live concert
+A band performing on stage in front of an audience at a live concert

-Your musical partners are definitely waiting to be found in Japan.
-Take that first step (Photo by Vishnu R Nair on Unsplash)
+Your music partners are waiting to be found in Japan.
+Take that first step now (Photo by Vishnu R Nair on Unsplash)

-Finding band members in Japan as a foreigner isn't easy, but it's absolutely possible.
-The key to success is using multiple channels — online platforms, studio visits, live venue networking — and being proactive, patient, and sincere in your approach.
+Finding band members as a foreigner in Japan isn't easy, but it's far from impossible.
+The key to success is leveraging multiple channels — online platforms, studio visits, live house networking — and approaching the search actively, patiently, and genuinely.
+For beginners just starting out, we also recommend our Complete Beginner's Guide to Joining a Band.

-Ready to start looking for members?
-Browse band member recruitment posts in your language on Membo.
-Recruitment information from across Japan is translated into 8 languages, making it easy to search even without knowing Japanese.
+Ready to start your search?
+Browse band member recruitment postings in your language on Membo.
+Recruitment information from across Japan is translated into 8 languages, making it easy to search even without Japanese skills.

-We also recommend checking the recruitment listings page to see what bands are currently looking for members.
+You can also check the recruitment list page to see what bands are currently looking for members.

 Membo